seblee/alilodemo/README.md

 2018年10月19日11:25:00
 * set version v01.53
 * delete alarm ON notification (HT00) and alarm OFF history notification (HT01) for simple_clock
+* If you send HT02, json is empty and will not be sent at this time.

 ## v01.52
 2018年9月30日10:30:00